 Steps to Healing Binge Eating Through Embodiment

-Below are four embodiment skills that you can use to heal emotional and binge eating behavior patterns:
+Below are four embodiment skills recommended by our therapists at Reclaiming Beauty that you can use to heal emotional and binge-eating behavior patterns:

 1. Develop a mindfulness practice around what is happening in your body.